mpujazon/1-Maquetacio-I/readme.md

 - SASS
 - TailwindCSS

-## 📋 Requisits
+## 📋 Requirements

 - Node.js v25.1.0
 - NPM v11.6.2
 - SASS v1.94.0
 - TailwindCSS v3.4.18

-## 🛠️ Instal·lació
+## 🛠️ Installation

-Clona aquest repositori: -> `git clone`
+Clone this repository: `git clone`

-Accedeix al directori del projecte:   `cd 1-Maquetació-I`
+Navigate to the project directory: `cd 1-Maquetació-I`

-Instal·la les dependències:   `npm install`
+Install dependencies: `npm install`

-## ▶️ Execució
+## ▶️ Execution

-Es pot fer servir Live Server per a desplegar localment el projecte.
+You can use Live Server to deploy the project locally.

-## 🌐 Desplegament
+## 🌐 Deployment
-Es pot accedir al desplegament des de [GitHub Pages](mpujazon.github.io/1-Maquetacio-I/)
+The deployed site is available at [GitHub Pages](https://mpujazon.github.io/1-Maquetacio-I/)

+## 💭 Difficulties
+Although this was a simple project, I struggled to position the decorative background elements.
+I realized the issue originated in the first phase because I didn't structure the HTML with the styling requirements in mind.
+I also had problems with image source paths: images appeared locally but were missing after deployment to GitHub Pages.
+I fixed this by using relative paths.

+## 🧠 What I've learned
+I improved my layout and HTML-structuring skills, practiced debugging asset paths for deployment, and gained confidence working with SASS and Tailwind.

-## 🤝 Contribucions
+## 🤝 Contributions

-Les contribucions són benvingudes!
-Per favor, segueix els següents passos per a contribuir:

-- Fes un fork del repositori
+Contributions are welcome!
+Please follow these steps to contribute:

+- Fork the repository
-- Crea una nova branca   `git checkout -b feature/NovaFuncionalitat`
+- Create a new branch: `git checkout -b feature/NewFeature`

-- Fes els teus canvis i commiteja'ls:   `git commit -m 'Afegeix Nova Funcionalitat'`
+- Make your changes and commit them: `git commit -m 'Add New Feature'`

-- Puja els canvis a la teva branca:   `git push origin feature/NovaFuncionalitat`
+- Push the changes to your branch: `git push origin feature/NewFeature`

-- Fes un pull request
+- Create a pull request